 “For a moment or two I could see nothing, as the shadow of a cloud obscured St. Mary’s Church.
 Then as the cloud passed I could see the ruins of the Abbey coming into view; and as the edge of a narrow band of light as sharp as a sword-cut moved along, the church and churchyard became gradually visible… It seemed to me as though something dark stood behind the seat where the white figure shone, and bent over it.
 What it was, whether man or beast, I could not tell”.
 Chapter 8, Dracula, Bram Stoker

-By Colette Walker, Yorkshire Blue Badge Guide
+Contributed by Colette Walker, Yorkshire Blue Badge Guide